Christian Formation Hour

 March 5: Reason & Experience.
 Slides.

-March 12: Panel Discussion: Wendy Alsup, Theresa Froelich, Lezlie McCrory
+March 12: Panel Discussion: Wendy Alsup, Theresa Froehlich, Lezlie McCrory.
+Video Link.
+Audio Link.

 March 19: Women's Retreat (No Class)